FoundationGames/Bundle-Installer/README.md

 - CurseForge - `"curse"`, Data Object Contains:
     - `"project" : int` - The Project ID found on the CurseForge page.
     - `"file" : int` - The File ID found at the end of the file page's URL.
 <br/><br/>
+- Modrinth - `"modrinth"`, Data Object Contains:
+    - `"version_id" : string` - The version's ID string in the URL to the version.
+    - `"sha1" : string` - The sha1 hash of the desired file in the version (viewable with Modrinth's api)
+<br/><br/>
+- Included Jar File - `"included"`, Data Object Contains:
+    - `"file_name" : string` - The filename (with `.jar` extension) of a jar file packaged within the installer, which you must put in `src/main/resources/jars/`
+<br/><br/>
 - Direct URL - `"direct"`, Data Object Contains:
     - `"url" : string` - The URL to a direct download for the mod jar file.